-&lt;sup>18 As Harrington (2012a) notes: "conditions for a firm to optimally initiate collusion are, to some degree, dual to the conditions for a firm to optimally sustain collusion."
+&lt;sup>9As Harrington (2012a) notes: "conditions for a firm to optimally initiate collusion are, to some degree, dual to the conditions for a firm to optimally sustain collusion."

-&lt;sup>19For instance, if the discount factor is very close to one (see Box 1) and if coordination problems are assumed away, then collusion on the monopoly outcome will be possible regardless of the number of firms.
+&lt;sup>10For instance, if the discount factor is very close to one (see Box 1) and if coordination problems are assumed away, then collusion on the monopoly outcome will be possible regardless of the number of firms.

-nation even in markets where collusion was already sustainable.
+&lt;sup>11Perhaps the only caveat in this respect is a de minimis argument.
+Indeed, one might argue that a merger between two small competitors is unlikely to further enhance coordination even in markets in which collusion were already sustainable.
 Even in this case, though, one may object that allowing a merger between small firms may lead to other such mergers which would eventually result in a much more concentrated industry.